 - Following proper street safety rules, such as obeying traffic signals and utilizing crosswalks, is even more essential at night.

 It’s easy to spot a sign and ask them, “What does that sign mean?”
-The problem is that many children, especially young children, need to be reminded of this constantly.
+The problem is that many children, especially young children, must constantly be reminded of this.
 It’s not their fault, though, so stay patient and informative.
 As you walk with them, start explaining what each street sign means.
 On subsequent walks, ask them what the signs mean.
 When they get it wrong, gently explain the correct answer.

 - At first, kids will repeat back the explanations you give them.
 You’ll know they’ve memorized the lesson when they can give you answers in their own words.